pyFFTW/pyFFTW/README.rst

 Requirements (i.e. what it was designed for)
 --------------------------------------------
+- Python 2.7 or greater (Python 3 is supported)
 - Numpy 1.6
 - FFTW 3.2 or higher (lower versions *may* work)
 - Cython 0.15 or higher (though the source release on PyPI loses this